pytorch/pytorch/docs/source/onnx.rst

   No, but the exporter will try to handle that part.
 Scalars are converted to constant tensors in ONNX.
   The exporter will try to figure out the right datatype for scalars.
 However for cases that it failed to do so, you will need to manually provide the datatype information.
+This often happens with scripted models, where the datatypes are not recorded.
 We are trying to improve the datatype propagation in the exporter such that manual changes are not required in the future. ::

     class ImplicitCastType(torch.jit.ScriptModule):